RK-200/CS32-MP-Test-Repo/doubly-linked-list/DETAILS.md

 List elements are represented as nodes which are created and deleted on demand.
 This means that it only takes up exactly the amount of space it needs, with no excess.

 ## 2. General structure, make(*n*, *seq*) and *dll_node.h*
-A header file, *dll_node.h*, underpins the entire implementation as it houses the details for the `node`. `Node`s are the individual elements that link together to form a doubly linked list.
+A header file, *dll_node.h*, underpins the entire implementation as it houses the details for the `node`. `node`s are the individual elements that link together to form a doubly linked list.
 Each node tracks three pieces of information: the address of the node to its left, the node to its right, and the data the node itself stores.

 These `node`s are initialized using the `make()` function but can be created or deleted using the `push()` and `pop()` functions once an initial list is made.